 Survivor Trivia allows you to create a Survivor Mode trivia game where players must answer every question correctly within the time allotted for each question in order to proceed to the next question and ultimately win.

 At the end of the game, you can display who the winning Survivors are.
-You can enable additional options like allowing players to keep playing if they're eliminated.
+Additionally, you can enable other options like allowing players to keep playing if they're eliminated.
 To learn more about Survivor Trivia, check out the article Survivor Trivia Explained.

 Team Trivia allows your players to play both individually and on teams!
 You can group your players into teams and have them compete against each other - all over the world even!
 Your teams can consist of physical teams of players co-located at your live event or virtual teams spread out across the country or the world.

 Rankings can then be displayed as both Individual Player Rankings and Team Rankings!
 To learn more about Team Trivia check out Team Trivia Explained.

 Trivia Question Types

-Your Trivia Game's questions can have different types, as described below.
+Your Trivia Game can have different Question Types, as described below.

 Multiple Choice Answers